simagix/mongodb-demo/kerberos/README.md

 # Kerberos and MongoDB Enterprise Integration
-Demo how MongoDB Enterprise server integrates with Kerberos 5 server.
+Demo how MongoDB Enterprise server uses Kerberos for authentication and LDAP for authorization.

 ## build
 ```